alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 <h2 id="conclusion">Should you do this?</h2>

+I can recommend having a personal web archive.
+Just like I keep paper copies of my favourite books, I now keep local copies of my favourite web pages.
+I know that I'll always be able to read them, even if the original website goes away.

+It's harder to recommend following my *approach*.
+Building my archive by hand took nearly a year -- probably hundreds of hours of my free time.
+I'm very glad I did it, I enjoyed doing it, and I like the result, but it's a big time commitment.

-Creating a web archive is a tradeoff between speed and quality.
+Creating a web archive is a tradeoff between volume and quality.
-Automated tools let you collect a lot of material quickly, but may not save everything you need.
+Automated tools let you collect a lot of material quickly, but they may not save everything you need.
 Manual archiving is slow and picky, and you need to be comfortable with HTML, CSS, and JavaScript, but it gives you the confidence that you've saved what matters.

-It took me hundreds of hours to build my archive by hand.
-Now I have over 2000 web pages saved in a stable format, and I know that I have a good copy of every page.
-I'm very glad to have done it, but it's such a time commitment that I can't recommend that everybody do this.

-I can recommend having a personal web archive, and having control over your own data -- but if you're just getting started, look at automated tools.
+If you're just getting started, look at automated tools.
 For most people, they're a better balance of cost and reward.

-As I was building my archive and reading all these web pages, I learnt a lot about how the web is built.
+When I was building my archive -- and reading all those web pages -- I learnt a lot about how the web is built.
-In part 3 of this series, I'll share what I learnt about making websites.
+In part 3 of this series, I'll share what that process taught me about making websites.

 If you'd like to know when that article goes live, [subscribe to my RSS feed or newsletter](/subscribe/)!